-Just like on a scientific calculator, there are functions that you can use in your calculations.
-Functions are called and act on a value or variable that has been passed into it.
+Just like a scientific calculator, there are functions that you can use in your calculations.
+We say functions are called and act on a value or variable that has been passed into it.
 As an example, we can use the square root function by typing the following into the command window:

-'''

-x = 2

-y = sqrt(32x)
+x = 2 >> y = sqrt(32x)

-'''

-The steps the computer takes to evaluate a function call are:
+The steps the computer takes to evaluate the function call are:

-- The expression in the brackets is evaluated. - The value of the expression is passed to the function input. - The function returns the square root of the input. - The output of the function is written into the variable y.
+- The expression in the brackets is evaluated: 32x is 64 - The value of the expression is passed to the function input: sqrt(64) - The function returns the square root of the input: sqrt(64) returns 8 - The output of the function is written into the variable y: y=8

 The sqrt function does not know anything about the variable x, it only sees the value 64 as the input and it returns the value 8.

 Some other examples of functions: